Robert Swim: Life and career

 He was regarded as a formidable, though controversial, jockey during the 1870s and 1880s.
-Turf historian W. S. Vosburgh criticized Swim's aggressive style, citing incidents where 'horses cut down' in races 'gave color to the belief' that he was an unfair rider.
+One obituary described his riding as "sharp, and always just on the edge of foul."
+The Tennessean quoted the UK's The Sportsman as saying that he had great natural talent.
+He was fast out of the gate and ran his mounts for all they were worth.
+But there was "nothing cunning or crafty about him" and his style was badly affected by false starts.
+Turf historian W. S. Vosburgh criticized Swim's aggressive style, citing incidents where "horses cut down" in races "gave color to the belief" that he was an unfair rider.
 In contrast, his professional integrity as an employee was highly praised.
 A contemporary article noted that when riding for an owner, Swim was considered 'more than honest' and utilized the full 'science of jockeydom' for his employer's benefit, adding that criticism and suspicion were common for jockeys in that era.
 Though he gambled away most of the money he earned, he was respected and admired by his contemporaries.
 Though the majority of Kentucky jockeys in this era were Black, a contemporary newspaper described him as "freckle-faced" and his death register entry identified his race as White.
 In 1874, despite having lost races to jockeys imported from England, the press quoted his dispute with someone who opposed hiring them.